M4rm3ladov/AJE/README.md

   #### Voided Credit Sales
   Read and print history report of all voided credit sales by date range

+## VI.
+Point of Sale
+  ### A. Initial Balance
+  Create initial cash balance of a cashier with manage authentication approval

+  ### B. Items and Services Search
+  Read all items or services filtered by code or description

+  ### C. New Transaction
+  #### Cash
+  Create new cash transaction
+  #### Credit
+  - Create new credit transaction
+  - Select a customer from customer list

+  ### E. Add to Cart
+  CRUD items or services to cart with price specified by range

+  ### F. Check Out
+  Create new check out transaction with invoice or receipt

+  ### G. Cash In
+  Create new cash in log details

+  ### H. Cash Out
+  Create new cash out log details

+  ### I. Refund
+  #### Refund Items and Services
+  CRUD refund cash or credit transactions by receipt or invoice

+  #### Refund History
+  Read all refunded cash or credit transactions by invoice or receipt

+  ### J. Customer Balance
+  #### Settle Credit Balance
+  CRUD credit balance payment of a specific customer filtered by input date or sale date

+  #### Payment History
+  Read all payments history of a specific customer filtered by transaction date

+  ### K. Void Transactions
+  #### Orders
+  CRUD void order transaction filtered by sale date or input date

+  #### Void History
+  Read all voided order transactions filtered by date range

+  #### Logout
+  Logs out cashier saving cashier log

+## VII.
+Logout
+Logs out system account user

 ## Screenshots

 ### Login